 And it’s something I’m struggling with a little.

 My writing keeps me sane.
 Putting words to paper (or the computer screen) is an outlet that I need.
-Not to mention, these novels I have schedule to publish this year and next aren’t going to write themselves.
+Not to mention, these novels I have scheduled to publish this year and next aren’t going to write themselves.
 I’ve got to have the time to work on them if I’m ever going to get them done, right?

 But with that said, I can’t keep myself or my kids locked up day in and day out, making them sit in front of a TV or play in their rooms while I sit in front of the computer all day.
 It’s not fair to me and it’s not fair to them.